hannah-schurman/dsc-phase2-project/README.md

 This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict a houses price based on these features with an %80.1 accuracy

+We have used this regression calculator to predict the average housing prices for each neighborhood to show us where the predicted most-to-least expensive houses are located

 # Further Questions
 See the full analysis in the [Jupyter Notebook](https://github.com/hannah-schurman/dsc-phase2-project/blob/main/housing_sales_modeling.ipynb) or review [this presentation]()